 A dozen of additional quick info items could be displayed in the Additional Quick Info Items options page.

-Basically, the Navigation Bar serves the same purpose of the original one, displaying symbol information where the caret is placed.
+Basically, the Navigation Bar serves the same purpose of the original one comes with Visual Studio, displaying symbol information where the caret is placed.

-Note: From version 5.2 on, Navigation Bar not only works with C# code documents, but also Markdown documents.
+Note: Navigation Bar works with both C# code documents and Markdown documents.

 Nodes on the Navigation Bar are clickable.